Freedom of Information

 - the format you wish to receive any records released in (e.g. by post, by e-mail etc.)

 Please note that proof of identity is required in the case of an FOI request for personal information.

-Requests under the Freedom of Information Act 2014 should be made using the FOI Request Form on this site or in writing to:
+Requests under the Freedom of Information Act 2014 should be made in writing to:

 The Freedom of Information Officer